strainer/Fdrandom.js/readme.md

-f48 algorithm was developed informed by J.Baagøe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript revealed to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.
+f48 algorithm was developed informed by J.Baagøe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.

 Seeding Pots
 ------------
-`Fdrandom.repot(seed)` will reset or reseed a pot
+`Fdrandom.repot(seed)` will reset or reseed a pot.
 `Fdrandom.pot(seed)` returns a clone of Fdrandom seeded by numbers and strings in all elements of the object `seed`.
-To maximally seed the prng requires 9 or 10 completely unpredicatable 50 bit numbers or hundres of text characters,(however is overkill).
+To maximally seed the prng requires 9 or 10 completely unpredicatable 50 bit numbers or hundres of text characters; however is overkill.
 Practical seeding can be achieved by sending an array containing public user strings, or private unique ids, or a single number or nothing depending on the level of uniqueness desired.